How to Buy a Horse: Guidelines to Keep in Mind

 • Riding lessons and training (if applicable)

 If you have space on your land to keep your horse, that is, obviously, preferable.
-Not only will you save boarding fees but you’ll have daily contact with your horse.
-If you can’t keep a horse nearby, you’ll have to find a place that will board your horse – for a fee.
-Ask your horse-friendly contacts for names of reliable boarding stables.
+Not only will you save livery fees but you’ll have daily contact with your horse.
+If you can’t keep a horse nearby, you’ll have to find a place that will stable your horse – for a fee.
+Ask your horse-friendly contacts for names of reliable boarding stables or search FB for suggestions.

 To keep a horse on your own land you’ll need several acres of land plus a place where you can ride.
-Since horses are herd animals and do best when they aren’t by themselves, you might want to consider the benefits of boarding – or get two horses!
+Since horses are herd animals and do best when they aren’t by themselves, you might want to consider the benefits of stabling with others – or get two horses!